List of leading goalscorers for the France national football team

 This list of leading goalscorers for the France national football team contains football players who have played for the France national football team and is listed according to their number of goals scored.
 The France national football team (Equipe de France) represents the nation of France in international football.
 It is fielded by the French Football Federation (Fédération Française de Football) and competes as a member of UEFA.

 As hundreds of players have played for the team since it started officially registering its players in 1904, only players with 10 or more official goals are included.
-The national team's record goal-scorer is Olivier Giroud with 57 goals, followed by [Kylian Mbappe] with 55 goals.
+The national team's record goal-scorer is Kylian Mbappe with 67 goals.